casus/minterpy/CONTRIBUTING.md

 pytest
 ```
 into the terminal.
-:construction: Since the whole test environment needs a refactoring, we shall update this section with more detailed informations.
+:construction: :construction: Since the whole test environment needs a refactoring, we shall update this section with more detailed informations. :construction: :construction:

 # 3. Documentation
 ## Building the documentation